anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A nonceless voucher may be accepted as in {{RFC8995}} and may be allowed by a manufacture's pledge implementation.

-To perform the validation of multiple signatures on the voucher object, the pledge SHALL perform the signature verification in the following order:
+To perform the validation of several signatures on the voucher object, the pledge SHALL perform the signature verification in the following order:

-  1. Verify MASA signature as described in Section 5.6.1 in {{RFC8995}}
+  1. Verify MASA signature as described in Section 5.6.1 in {{RFC8995}}, against pre-installed manufacturer trust anchor (IDevID).
   2. Install trust anchor contained in the voucher ("pinned-domain-cert")  provisionally
   3. Verify registrar signature as described in Section 5.6.1 in {{RFC8995}}, but take the registrar certificate instead of the MASA certificate for the verification
   4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert").